Search our Physician Database to find the one that is right for you.

 If at anytime during your hospital stay you are not totally satisfied with your stay or level of service, please ask for your charge nurse or nurse manager immediately in order to discuss your concerns.

 Thank you for choosing North Mississippi Medical Center for your medical care.
 We welcome any questions or suggestions you may have.
 Please accept our best wishes for a speedy recovery.
-For more information about our services, please call 1-800-THE DESK (1-800-843-3375).
+For more information about our services, please call THE DESK at 1-800-843-3375.